Watchmaker Glossary

 Second

-Second in the center
+Second at center

-When the seconds hand is in the center.
+When the second hand is in the center.

 Current second